 The Maldives has always been on our bucket list.
 A dream destination we wanted to go for years and years, but it always seemed so inaccessible, too expensive, a destination only reserved for the rich and famous.
-After our 3-week trip through Sri Lanka, we planned a trip to the Maldives for only a few days but ended up staying one month.
+After our 3-week trip through Sri Lanka, we planned a trip to the Maldives for only a few days but ended up staying for one month.
 And although it’s not as cheap as other destinations in Southeast Asia, we have managed to travel the Maldives on a budget.
-In this article, we share a full breakdown of the budget we spent in the Maldives + 11 money-saving tips which can help you a lot to travel cheap to this beautiful paradise.
+In this article, we share how much does the Maldives cost + 11 money-saving tips which can help you a lot to travel cheap to this beautiful paradise.

 Traveling to the Maldives doesn’t have to be that expensive as most people think.
-To give you an idea of the average daily budget you need to travel around, we listed down our own expenses.
+To give you an idea of how much the Maldives cost and the average daily budget you need to travel around, we listed down our own expenses.
 Good to know: we like to spend our money more on experiences than on overpriced accommodations and could describe our travel style the best somewhere between budget and mid-range.

 We divided our total budget spent into 5 categories: accommodation, transport, food & drinks (restaurants, groceries), excursions & others (internet, sunscreen, tips, …) We stayed one month, 28 days to be exact, and spent $2715 (€ 2449) in total for both of us, averaging a $48/ day per person.
 Stayed in guesthouses and hotels, used local ferries and speedboats and went every day to a local restaurant.
 We went diving 5 times, snorkeled with manta rays and sea turtles, did some sandbank trips and joined a dolphin sunset cruise.

 The excursions were the biggest costs, around $50-70 per trip, which quickly increased our budget.
 But these were the things in our opinion that made the whole trip so unforgettable.
 So if you would skip all the excursions you can easily reduce your budget to $31 per day per person.